| Safe Haskell | None |

 class (Floating k, Scale k arr) => Matr k arr where

-An instance of Matr k v m means that v k is a vector type and m k is a matrix type over the field k.
+that Matr k v mv k is a vector type and m k is a matrix type over the field k.

 Methods